bob7/Kraft-Chaitin-codes/README.md

 Implementation of a coding method from:

-[Compression of data streams down to their information content](https://arxiv.org/abs/1710.02092) George Barmpalias and Andy Lewis-Pye.
+[Compression of data streams down to their information content](https://arxiv.org/abs/1710.02092)

+G. Barmpalias and A. Lewis-Pye

 IEEE Transactions on Information Theory Volume 65, Issue 7 (2019).

 by G. Barmpalias and Chen Shichao.
 Since this has the Kraft-Chaitin